frankyw/flexget-config/README.md

 * This config is 100% private tracker-based, I no longer use public trackers due to security/privacy concerns.
 A VPN may also be advisable, depending on your jurisdiction.
 * Most downloads are fetched in real-time via private tracker IRC announce channels.
 This is helpful on ratio sites to maintain ratio.
-* Anything not downloaded in real-time via IRC (e.g. offline, added after release, etc) downloaded via a periodic search of private trackers using the discover plugin.
+* Anything not downloaded in real-time via IRC (e.g. offline, added after release, etc) is downloaded via a periodic search of private trackers using the discover plugin.
 * Downloads are seeded for 2 weeks, or until my ratio target set in Transmission is met.
 Cleanup is done using a scheduled task.
 * When new downloads are started, a push notification is sent to the [Pushover app](https://pushover.net/), providing details of the download.